Tether Price Tops $1.00 (USDT)

 Tether Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Tether directly using US dollars.
-Investors seeking to trade Tether should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Tether using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Tether directly using U.S. dollars.
+Investors seeking to trade Tether should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Tether using one of the aforementioned exchanges.

 Receive News & Updates for Tether Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tether and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.